rebellon-carina/Project-3---Subreddit-Classification-APIs-and-NLP-/README.md

 - ***DTREE, ADA, SVC*** = Train Score is 10% difference from Test Score
-- ALL OTHERS = Train Score is 15% or more % difference from Test
+- ALL OTHERS = Train Score is 15% (or more) difference from Test

 ### Metrics